-From there on the vegetation starts to change to more temperate kinds with Horse Chestnut with its pretty white flowers (Aesculus indica) and Maple (Acer sps.) making an entry with the mighty Oaks (Quercus sps.) dominating the central landscape till about Timang.
+From there on the vegetation starts to change to more temperate kinds with Horse Chestnut with its pretty white flowers (Aesculus indica) and Maple (Acer sps.) making an entry with the mighty Oaks (Quercus sps.) dominating the main landscape till about Timang.

 From Timang onwards, the vegetation then turns coniferous with Blue Pine (Pinus wallichiana) dominating the landscape with West Himalayan Spruce (Picea smithiana) showing up pretty dominantly around Chame.
 As you leave Bhratang, Fir (Abies spectabilis) which has been showing up for quite a while now, becomes quite prominent with Himalayan Birch (Betula utilis) with showing up soon after.
 Around Humde, Black Juniper (Juniperus indica) starts to make an appearance which signals the start of Alpine scrubs and the end of the tree line.

-Once you cross over to the other side, trees start to appear again, and Muktinath and its surrounding villages are primarily dominated with strands of Himalayan Poplar (Populus ciliata).
+Once you cross over to the other side trees start to appear again and Muktinath and its surrounding villages are primarily dominated with strands of Himalayan Poplar (Populus ciliata).
 As you get to the riverbed of the Kali Gandaki River in Mustang, you will be passing through Caragana vegetation with the higher slopes having Blue Pine (Pinus wallichiana) and Black Juniper (Juniperus indica).
 And so it continues till Larjung.
 After that, it is primarily Blue Pine inter spread with broadleaved trees till about Ghasa.
 From there on it is back to temperate and subtropical broadleaved forests like Schima-Castanopsis and Oak.

 In the stage that plants create, animals from the humble bee to the regal Snow Leopard flourish.
 And during your Annapurna Circuit you will find that in certain places like Nawal, Gyaru, Manang or Bhraka, the wildlife is amazingly tame.
 This is because the people of this region have not persecuted wildlife for a long period of time.
-On the lower slopes, however, it is an entirely different story.
+On the lower slopes, however, it is a completely different story.

 Also if you are in the area around the right time in fall, chances are you will see the annual migration of the Demoiselle Crane which is fantastic, to say the least.
 While the cranes steal the show, many other raptors use the Kali Gandaki corridor for migration.

 While the list appears pretty impressive don’t get your hopes too high especially if you are part of a large group and/or are trekking during the peak season.
 More people, less wildlife.
 It is as simple as that.
-However, starting an hour earlier than the usual 8:00 am the start time of most people and keeping some distance from the group will make a lot of difference.
+However, starting an hour earlier than the usual 8:00 am the start time of most people and keeping some distance from the main group will make a lot of difference.